 Within their new principality, Roy Bates and his wife Joan styled themselves as Prince Roy and Princess Joan; since Roy's death in 2012, his son, Michael, has claimed the title Prince Michael.
 Sealand celebrated the "50th anniversary of independence" in 2017.

-Sealand issued its first stamps, denominated in Sealand dollars (SX$), in 1969, with further issues following during the 1970s.
-A new issue was released in 2010.
+Sealand issued its first stamps, denominated in Sealand dollars (SX$), in 1968, with further issues following during the 1970s.
+A new set of three stamps - believed to be the most recent to date - was released in 2010, and represented the first new Sealand issue for 33 years.
 Sealandic stamps are considered Cinderellas, given that the Principality is not a recognised government postal administration.

 The Sealand website includes more details about the micronation's history and a regularly updated news section.